 People with GBS suffer from a wide range of symptoms that may include:

-Symptoms typically progress over a period of a few days and are usually at their worst 2 weeks after onset.
-A person experiencing a mild case of GBS may only have slight weakness or numbness and may not require hospitalization or treatment.
-In more severe cases, profound weakness, respiratory difficulties, or unstable blood pressure may develop, requiring admission to a hospital or an intensive care unit and possibly assistance from a breathing machine called a ventilator.
+Symptoms typically progress over a period of a few days and are usually at their worst 2 weeks after onset for 50% of those affected, and at 4 weeks for 90%.
+Weakness will peak and then it will typically remain steady for around one week before resolving.
+A person experiencing a mild case of GBS may only have slight weakness or numbness and loss of tendon reflexes.
+They may not require hospitalization or treatment.
+In more severe cases, profound weakness, respiratory difficulties, heart arrhythmias, or unstable blood pressure may develop, requiring admission to a hospital or an intensive care unit and possibly assistance from a breathing machine called a ventilator.

 In addition to the classical form of GBS, there are variations such as a form that attacks the nerve endings and Miller-Fisher syndrome which starts with paralysis of the facial muscles and progresses down (descending paraplegia).